Hospira to buy manufacturing facility in India

-(Reuters) - Injectable generic drugs maker Hospira Inc HSP.N said it plans to buy a factory and a research center from India-based Orchid Chemicals & Pharmaceuticals Ltd (ORCD.NS) for $200 million.
+Aug 29 (Reuters) - Injectable generic drugs maker Hospira Inc said it plans to buy a factory and a research center from India-based Orchid Chemicals & Pharmaceuticals Ltd for $200 million.

 The factory, located in Aurangabad in India’s western state of Maharashtra manufactures active pharmaceutical ingredients.
 It was constructed in 2000 and has 640 employees.